davidcoscor/euiv-mod-manager/README.md

 # EUIV Mod Manager
-A minimal Europa Universalis IV mod manager coded in Python.
-Created to avoid the cumbersome and tedious process of manually installing mods on Europa Universalis IV.
+A minimal Europa Universalis IV GUI mod manager coded in Python.
+Created to avoid the cumbersome and tedious process of manually installing mods.

 ## How to Install & Run
 Simply download the EUIV_Mod_Manager.exe under bin/dist/ and run it.